 Iceland - Day 23 : City tripin'

 At night a baby had been howling for 45 minute straight.
-It probably wouldn't be great to be his parents, with everyone hating you.
-I had only one expedition meal left, which I made make together with Thibaut.
+It probably wouldn't be great to be its parents, with everyone hating you.
+I had only one freeze dried meal left, which I made together with Thibaut.
 It was called 'Indian bread'.
-It was dough to make a type of pancake bread.
-It turned out to be basically glue and stuck to everything.
-It still turned into something edible.
+It was dough to make a type of pancake-like bread.
+It turned out to be basically glue and stick to everything.
 The bread didn't have much flavor but it felt good to eat something different for a change.

 The 'Indian bread'